 Portus Field School

-Specific learning on the Portus multidisciplinary field school is determined by the background of the student and the mechanism supporting their attendance.
-Currently University of Southampton students taking the Curriculum Innovation Programme “Portus” module, undergraduate archaeology, MSc Archaeological Computing (including survey and landscape), Digital Humanities students, and other Southampton PGI and PGR programmes are eligible.
-We will also welcome applications from overseas and UK institutions.
+Specific learning on the Portus multidisciplinary field school is determined by the background of the participant and the mechanism supporting their attendance.
+Currently University of Southampton students can participate via the Curriculum Innovation Programme Portus module open to students of all faculties, or undergraduate archaeology fieldwork training open to 1st year students of Archaeology.
+We also welcome applications from overseas and UK institutions and unaffiliated individuals with an interest in our work.

 Contact person: Dr Dragana Mladenovic (D.Mladenovic@soton.ac.uk), The Field School Director